 Andrés Cantor’s Long ‘Goal’ Call Tracker During the 2022 World Cup

-Andrés Cantor’s Long ‘Goal’ Call Tracker During 2022 World Cup Originally appeared on NBC Sports Bayarea
+Andrés Cantor’s Long ‘Goal’ Call Tracker During the 2022 World Cup Originally appeared on NBC Sports Chicago

 World famous soccer broadcaster Andrés Cantor is scheduled to call 24 of the 64 FIFA World Cup matches live from Qatar for Telemundo this year.